Indirect taxation

 1. General rules

-Common provisions applying to all products subject to excise duties under EU law are set out in Council Directive (EU) 2020/262, which repeals and replaces Council Directive 2008/118/EC as of 13 February 2023.
-The directive contains a number of measures to streamline and simplify the processes covering the export and import interaction of excise products, business-to-business interaction and exceptional situations.
+Standard provisions applying to all products subject to excise duties under EU law are set out in Council Directive (EU) 2020/262, which repeals and replaces Council Directive 2008/118/EC as of 13 February 2023.
+The directive contains several measures to streamline and simplify the processes covering the export and import interaction of excise products, business-to-business interaction, and exceptional situations.
 It has digitalised the supervision of the movement of goods between Member States where excise duty has already been charged in the Member State of dispatch (duty paid).
-As this was already the case for goods in duty suspension, these movements are performed by the exchange of electronic messages through the computerised Excise Movement Control System, as of 13 February 2023.
-The remaining provisions as regards alignment with customs procedures came into effect in February 2024.
+As this was already the case for goods in duty suspension, these movements are performed by exchanging electronic messages through the computerised Excise Movement Control System, as of 13 February 2023.
+The remaining provisions with regard to alignment with customs procedures took effect in February 2024.

-The directive also aims to improve the freedom of movement for excise goods released for consumption in the single market while ensuring that the correct tax is collected by Member States, and to align EU excise and customs procedures.
+The directive also aims to improve the freedom of movement for excise goods released for consumption in the single market while ensuring that Member States collect the correct tax and align EU excise and customs procedures.

 2. Alcohol

-A fundamental question in relation to alcohol taxation has been the extent to which different products are in competition.
-The Commission (COM(79)0261) and the Court of Justice of the European Union (Case 170/78, ECR 1985) have traditionally taken the view that all alcoholic drinks are more or less interchangeable and in competition.
+A fundamental question concerning alcohol taxation has been the extent to which different products compete with one another.
+The Commission (COM(1979)0261) and the Court of Justice of the European Union (Case 170/78, ECR 1985) have traditionally taken the view that all alcoholic drinks are more or less interchangeable and in competition.
 Directive 92/83/EEC, through which the products on which excise is to be levied and the method of fixing the duty are defined, was only adopted in 1992.
-Another important Directive (92/84/EEC) followed, which sets out the minimum rates that must be applied to each category of alcoholic beverage and reduced rates for certain Greek, Italian and Portuguese regions.
+This was followed by another important piece of legislation, the directive on the approximation of the rates of excise duty on alcohol and alcoholic beverages (Directive 92/84/EEC), which sets out the minimum rates that must be applied to each category of alcoholic beverage and reduced rates for certain Greek, Italian and Portuguese regions.
 This means that the Member States are free to apply excise duty rates above these minimum levels of taxation, according to their own national needs.

-On 29 July 2020, the Council adopted a series of new rules (Council Directive (EU) 2020/1151) amending Directive 92/83/EEC, which have been applicable since 1 January 2022.
+On 29 July 2020, the Council adopted a series of new rules, Council Directive (EU) 2020/1151 on the harmonization of the structures of excise duties on alcohol and alcoholic beverages, amending Directive 92/83/EEC, which have been applicable since 1 January 2022.
 The new rules were developed following an evaluation conducted by the Commission of Directive 92/83/EEC.

 3. Tobacco products